mdn/content/files/en-us/web/api/window/beforeinstallprompt_event/index.md

 ---
 {{APIRef}}

 The **`beforeinstallprompt`** event fires on devices when a user is about to be prompted to "install" a web application.
-[Its associated event](../BeforeInstallPromptEvent) may be saved for later and used to prompt the user at a more suitable time.
+It may be saved for later and used to prompt the user at a more suitable time.

 ## Syntax